abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 - Size                                    -s
 - Last modification time                        -t
 - Information on file found (whether 64/32 bit binary etc)    -i
-- Dependencies of file found in one level depth             -d
+- Dependencies of file found in one level depth             -de

 Would narrow down search
 - Limit to find only directory or file or link type :    suffix the object with / . or
 - Limit to certain depth only :                 -1...99 or prefix with ./ as one dept
 - In greater control by regular expression      -E
 - All the 'Test' option of 'find' test option
+- Case sensitive search only.
+(Defaults to case insensitive)  -cs

 (below some excerpt of its manual for options